top of page

 This is a full musical experience - complete with lighting and audio effects - that can be performed in practically any venue.
 Ross created portable technology using Arduino microprocessors to run the lights, audio, and special effects for the show from the stage so that no additional technical support is required.

 Miss Rainsong is an intimate show and is well-suited for house concert venues, black box theatres, and unconventional spaces.
 It was even presented in someone's driveway during the pandemic!
 Because of the portable tech and light footprint for staging, Ross can pull up to any venue with a small performance space, seats, and power and have the show ready for curtain in about two hours.
-The entire show fits into his Subaru Outback -- including lights and amplification.
+The entire show fits into his Ford Pickup -- including lights, amplification, set flats, and more.
 He even has a portable LiPo power station (a really big battery) that can run the show off the grid.
-Set strike takes about an hour, so the entire production can be rolled in, performed, and rolled out in less than six hours.
+Set strike takes about an 90 minutes, so the entire production can be rolled in, performed, and rolled out in less than six hours.

 Hosting Requirements